 Shared mobility in support of the environment

-Keolis operates more than 10 modes of transport, including metros, trams, trains and buses.
+Keolis operates 13 modes of transport, including metros, trams, trains and buses.
 These low-carbon shared mobility solutions enable millions of people to travel without a car, while limiting their greenhouse gas emissions and their impact on air quality.

 Encouraging multimodality and active mobility